 So let’s talk about why we should consider AWS Lightsail rather than other hosting solutions.

-Most of the small website and blogs run on shared hosting and anyone who has used shared hosting will know the pain associated with it.
+Most of the small websites and blogs run on shared hosting and anyone who has used shared hosting will know the pain associated with it.

 You do not have control of those hosting, sometimes your site will be working fine and sometime it will be slow like hell.
 It depends on the other users who are sharing the resources with your site.